Show All Answers

 Your new meters use wireless radio frequencies - just like wireless Internet and cable TV - to send and receive the information from the County.
 The meters and communication network meet all federal safety standards and codes.

-We will be mailing out a postcard prior to the upgrade.
-We will also be hanging a door tag once the meter has been upgrades.
+Postcards were mailed to Spotsylvania County Utilities customers prior to the start of the upgrade project.
+Crews will also be hang a door tag at each location once the meter has been upgraded.
 During the installation, the authorized installation contractor will be wearing identification, and their vehicles will be marked with "Authorized Installation Contractor" magnets.

 If the residential or commercial property has an existing connection, an application for service is required to establish water and sewer services at the property address.
 Please note, Spotsylvania County Utilities does not initiate water and sewer services by telephone.

 You can find the application here.
-Apply for Water and Sewer Service (LINK)
+Apply for Water and Sewer Service (LINK).
+Please note this application is not an online application.
+It will require completion with signature(s) as well as required back-up documentation.

 Spotsylvania County Utilities generally processes completed applications for water and sewer services to existing connections within one business day.
 In order for the application to be processed, all required documentation must be received.

 All new service connections require an application and authorization prior to connection through Spotsylvania County Utilities Engineering and Development Division.
-For more information, please visit the Development pages or call (540) 507-7300, option 2.
+For more information, please visit the Development pages (LINK).

 To establish an account for water/sewer service to an existing connection, the following is required: